dtudk/pythonsupport-page/docs/python/Installing_packages.rst

 When using Python, you will most likely need to import several packages in your script.
 Python comes with a standard library that includes many of the most common packages.
-However, some packages you wil need to install manually.
+However, some packages you will need to install manually.

 Depending on which distribution of Python you are using, you will need to use a different package manager.

 .. note::

-   If you at some point have trouble with installing a package, and you already have conda og Anacona installed, consider deleting it, since this can misscomunicate with pip.
+   If you at some point have trouble with installing a package, and you already have Anacona installed, consider deleting it, since this can misscomunicate with pip.
-   You can find a guide on how to uninstall these :ref:`by clicking here <Deleting Anaconda>`.
+   You can find a guide for the uninstallation process :ref:`by clicking here <Deleting Anaconda>`.

 =========================================
 Using the official Python distribution